Discrete geometry for electoral geography: Introduction

-The first of these guidelines, \emph{contiguity}, refers to topological connectedness: a district should not be made up of multiple connected components.
-This is a widespread and uncontroversial requirement of districting plans.\footnote{Note that while contiguity is largely unambiguous, there are numerous examples of it being achieved by connective tissue along a highway or through water.
-For example, Illinois's 4th Congressional District uses a stretch of Interstate 294 to connect its northern and southern components, producing a shape often described as ``earmuffs.''} In contrast with that clarity, {\em compactness} gestures at the reasonableness of district shapes, and is rarely defined precisely, if at all.
-Even on such unsteady footing, the notion is critical to any discussion of redistricting (and, in particular, to any discussion of abusive districting practices broadly known as {\em gerrymandering}) because compactness appears as an explicit requirement in many states and is nationally recognized as a traditional districting principle.\footnote{See \url{http://redistricting.lls.edu/where-state.php\#compactness} (accessed August 15, 2018), which describes compactness requirements of some kind in 37 of the 50 states.} To date, more than thirty possible definitions of compactness as a shape quality metric have been proposed in the political science literature (see \cite{altman, duchin-chapter, NGCH} and references).
+There are two main principles commonly applied to the shape (that is, the geometric form) of districts: jurisdictions should be cut into pieces that are ``contiguous'' and ``compact.''
+The first of these criteria, \emph{contiguity}, refers to topological connectedness: a district should be a single connected component, not multiple separated components.
+This is a widespread and mostly uncontroversial requirement for districting plans.\footnote{Note that while contiguity seems largely unambiguous, it is sometimes achieved by connective tissue along a highway or through water.
+For example, after the 2000 Census, Illinois's 4th Congressional District had been constructed using a stretch of Interstate 294 to connect its northern and southern components, in a shape often described as ``earmuffs.''
+Many states need to interpret contiguity across water, which is not always handled in a clear or consistent fashion (and see \cite{Alaska} for an example of surprising impacts).} In contrast with that clarity, {\em compactness} gestures at the idea that shape should be somehow reasonable rather than eccentric, but this is rarely defined precisely, if at all.
+Even on such unsteady footing, the notion is critical to any discussion of redistricting (and, in particular, to any discussion of abusive districting practices broadly known as {\em gerrymandering}) because compactness appears as an explicit requirement in many states and is nationally recognized as a traditional districting principle.\footnote{See \href{https://redistricting.lls.edu/where-state.php}{\tt redistricting.lls.edu/where-state.php} (accessed July 26, 2023), which describes specific compactness rules of some kind in more than 30 of the 50 states.} And in the biggest redistricting court case of this census cycle so far---a complaint on behalf of Black voters about the congressional district boundaries in Alabama---the Supreme Court's decision to invalidate the state's map made heavy reference to the plaintiffs' demonstration plans being ``reasonably configured,'' in large part because their compactness scores were ``generally better on average than'' the state's plan, and they contained no ``bizarre shapes, or any other obvious irregularities.''\footnote{{\em Merrill v Milligan} (2023).
+Disclosure: MD served as an expert in litigation in several court cases mentioned in this article, particularly {\em LWV v.
+Pennsylvania} (2018) and {\em Allen v.
+Milligan} (2023). }